-Should you wish to discuss any aspect of internet use, please do not hesitate to contact.
-Helen Mitchell, Admission Registrar.
-Please read the rules for responsible internet use (attached to your email) and complete the consent form below so that your child may use internet and email at school.
+Should you wish to discuss any aspect of internet use, please do not hesitate to contact Abigail Wills, Admission Registrar.
+Please complete the online consent form so that your child may use the internet and email at school.

 Parent's Consent for Internet Access